Stacora/General-Functions/README.md

 # General-Functions
-It's a script with useful functions for general porpuse
+It's a script with useful functions for general purpose